ucsb-cs156/w22/_lectures/lect11.md

 |------|--------------|------------------|
 {% for p in page.projects %} | {{p.team}} | [{{p.repo}}](https://github.com/ucsb-cs156-w21/{{p.repo}}){:target="_blank"} | [Running App](https://cs156-w21-{{p.team}}-{{p.short}}.herokuapp.com){:target="_blank"} | [Heroku Dashboard](https://dashboard.heroku.com/apps/cs156-w21-{{p.team}}-{{p.short}}){:target="_blank"} |
 {% endfor %}{:.table .table-sm .table-striped .table-bordered}

+For UCSB Courses Search:
+* You should be able to search for courses on the main Courses Search page, and see results come up (at least in JSON format)

+For UCSB CS LAs:
+*

+For Mapache Search:
+* You should be able to see content when you use the features that look at the Slack Channels and Slack Users
+* You should be able to do Google Searches and see search results come back in JSON format
+* You should be able to issue `/mapache` slack commands from your team's test slack workspace.